Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: Introductory and historic remarks

-In Section~\ref{sec:five} we describe imprimitivity block systems in two extremal cases that can arise in the context of Problem~\ref{pro:semimpr}, that is, we prove Theorem~\ref{thm:Extreme}, as already mentioned above.
-Morover, as a consequence of Theorem~\ref{thm:Extreme} we prove that if $G$ is primitive, then $K_{\S,\lm}$ must generate the whole dual group $H^*$ whenever $\lm$ is not the valency of $\Gamma$, see Theorem~\ref{thm:primitive}.
-Also, we obtain a result about non-principal characters of $H$ when $H$ has a prime number of orbits (Corollary~\ref{cor:mix}) as well as a refinement in the case when $H$ has two orbits (Theorem~\ref{thm:MN}).
+In particular, if $H$ has prime number of orbits, then the orbits of $H$ form an imprimitivity block system of $G$.} \end{theorem}

+Observe that, in the particular case when $H$ has prime number of orbits, Theorem~\ref{thm:Extreme} gives that the orbits of $H$ coincide with the orbits of such an intransitive normal subgroup, and hence form a $G$-invariant partition.

-Finally, in Section~\ref{sec:six}, as an application of the theory developed here (notably, Lemma~\ref{lem:Delta} and Corollary~\ref{cor:mix}) we give an alternative proof of an old result classifying edge-transitive generalized Petersen graphs \cite{FGW} (see Theorem~\ref{t:gp}).
-In general, theorems of this nature are usually proved either by an elementary, although technically rather involved, combinatorial approach \cite{FGW,HB,MMS99,DM98,OW04}, or else by using a normal subgroup reduction approach, often involving the classification of finite simple groups as an essential ingredient, see for example \cite{FP1,FP2,FKW,FK,FK04,HNP99,L01,L03,L05,LLZ06,DM03,P99}.
+Theorem~\ref{thm:Extreme} is proved in Section~\ref{sec:five} (as a consequence of more general statement, see Theorem~\ref{thm:moregeneral}), after introducing the required machinery in Sections~\ref{sec:two} -- \ref{sec:four}.
+As an application we give in Section~\ref{sec:seven} an alternative proof of an old result classifying edge-transitive generalized Petersen graphs \cite{FGW} (see Theorem~\ref{t:gp}).
+Theorems of this nature are usually proved either by an elementary, although technically rather involved, combinatorial approach \cite{FGW,DM98,OW04}, or else by using a normal subgroup reduction approach, often involving the classification of finite simple groups as an essential ingredient, see for example \cite{FP1,FKW,L03,LLZ06,DM03,P99}.
 Our proof of Theorem~\ref{t:gp} uses the second approach.
 However, being based on the techniques of this paper, it does not rely on the classification of finite simple groups.